GHOST-ABOBAVICH/3x-ui-with-xhttp/SHH Server Conecction/Readme.md

 ___
 ### Server purchase

-First of all, you must purchase a VPS/VDS server on any site you prefer; there is no particular difference here.
+First of all, you must purchase a VPS/VDS on any site you prefer,there is no particular difference here.
 ___

 ### Profile